 By using URL parameters, you’ll know exactly which LinkedIn ad campaign, and which ad set is driving traffic to your website, and you can also track conversions on your website that way.

-To generate URL parameters, you can use a free tool by Google called Campaign URL Builder.
+To generate URL parameters for measuring campaign performance, you can use a free tool by Google called Campaign URL Builder.

 To begin with, just go to the page/post that you wish to promote on LinkedIn.